 Audubon South Carolina works to bring together people in South Carolina who care about birds and the places they need.
-We support partner organizations, like our local Audubon chapters or other nonprofits and conservation partners, with advocacy grants and trainings for their members, provide education on native plants and bird-friendly habitats, and promote climate and bird friendly land management practices.
-We also began hosting a series of Birds & Brews events to give our members a chance to gather and discuss birds and the places they need with each other, elected officials and community leaders.
+We support partner organizations, like our local Audubon chapters or other nonprofits and conservation partners, with advocacy grants and training for their members, provide education on native plants and bird-friendly habitats, and promote climate and bird-friendly land management practices.
+We also began hosting a series of Birds & Brews events to give our members a chance to gather and discuss birds and the places they need with each other, elected officials, and community leaders.

 Our Birds and Brews series continued in Greenville last week at Birds Fly South Ale Project.
 We were glad to welcome state Representative West Cox to our event, as well as both familiar and new faces.
 This was an excellent opportunity to highlight our ongoing MOTUS Tower network efforts, which we have recently expanded in the Upstate with a new tower at Caesars Head State Park.
 This tower detected its first tagged bird, a Red-eyed Vireo that was originally banded in Northwestern Pennsylvania.

 Birds & Brews will come be coming to Summerville this week on October 7th from 6-8 pm at Oak Road Brewery.
 Click here for more information.